lsst-dm/dmtn-030/_audience.rst

 - **Construction-era science collaborations.** We find that most astronomers using the LSST Science Pipelines are not processing data, but rather are using it as a core library for the Simulations stack (such as the Metrics Analysis Framework to motivate the `Observing Strategy Whitepaper`_).

-- **DESC.** This collaboration is exceptional in that it wants to process data using the Science Pipelines, contribute packages (Twinkles) and provide algorithmic feedback.
+- **DESC.** This collaboration is exceptional in that it wants to process data using the Science Pipelines, contribute packages (Twinkles_), and provide algorithmic feedback.
 DESC needs:

   - Developer documentation (to support their own package development).
   - Algorithm background (to comment on).